The Trail

 Sherley sat in the front row at the live performance with no clue that Johnny Cash would end the live show by performing Sherley's song.

 In the years that followed, Sherley would write and record more music.
-Johnny Cash was there to greet Sherley when he was released from prison in 1971, and even gave the former inmate a job.
+Johnny Cash was there to greet Sherley when he was released from prison in 1971 and even gave the former inmate a job.

-Folsom is Camera Ready
+Folsom is Ready for Its Close Up!

 Folsom Prison's pop culture status continued as it was selected as the location for a number of feature films over the years.
 The iconic prison has been featured in movies including: